Under GDPR Can an Individual be Held Responsible?

 Egerton House, 2 Tower Road, G5D, Birkenhead CH41 1FN

-© DataBreach Claims 2022.
-Data Breach Claims is a trading name of Evans Hughes Ltd company number 12573301.
-Authorised and regulated by the Financial Conduct Authority 927014.
-Evans Hughes Ltd is registered with the Information Commissioner’s Office under registration reference ZA754708.
+© DataBreach Claims 2023.
+Data Breach Claims is a trading name of JF Law Limited company number 09222224.
+JF Law are registered and regulated by the Solicitors Regulation Authority (SRA Number: 619586) and with the Law Society.
 This website is operating in accordance to the privacy policy.
-ICO reg no. ZA473694.
 Data Breach Claims connects clients to regulated solicitors who deal with data breaches.
 We do not perform any legal services but simply connect you to a legal representative.